-Roy Eiguren’s decades of experience have earned a reputation as one of Idaho's premier advocates of issues before federal, state and local decision makers.
-As founder of Eiguren Ellis, he has an unsurpassed record of successful public issues management, lobbying, regulatory coordination and political campaign strategy.
+Roy Eiguren’s decades of experience have earned him a reputation as one of Idaho's premier advocates of issues before federal, state and local decision makers.
+As founder of Eiguren Merrill Public Policy, he has an unsurpassed record of successful public issues management, lobbying, regulatory coordination and public policy law outcomes.

 The Idaho Year book describes him as "a lobbyist extraordinaire...respected for his wise counsel...[and] a powerful behind the scenes player."
-Roy is widely recognized to have stronger ties and connections, and better insight into the upper reaches government, than most who are employed in it.
-He regularly represents clients as a lobbyist before departments and agencies of the state and federal governments.
-In addition to his lobbying expertise on a wide range of issues, he has served as campaign finance adviser to United States Senator Mike Crapo, Congressmen Mike Simpson and Raul Labrador, and Governors Phil Batt and Butch Otter.
+Roy is widely recognized to have stronger ties and connections, and better insight into the upper reaches’ government, than most who are employed in it.
+He regularly represents clients as a lawyer and lobbyist before departments and agencies of the state and federal governments.

 Eiguren is an active member of the community.
-Currently he serves as a director on the board of American Red Cross of Idaho and Montana, advisory board member for the School of Public Service at Boise State University, and as a Director of the Foundation for Idaho History.
-Previously Eiguren served as Chairman of the Idaho Capitol Commission (which planned and managed the multi-million dollar renovation of the Idaho State Capitol Building), Chairman of the Boise Metro Chamber of Commerce, President of the Cennarusa Foundation for Basque Culture, Chairman of the Saint Alphonsus Regional Medical Center Foundation, Director of the University of Idaho Foundation, and Member of the Dean’s Advisory Council of the University of Idaho College of Law.
+Currently he serves the Chairman of the Board of Directors of the American Red Cross of Greater Idaho and as an advisory board member for the School of Public Service at Boise State University.
+Previously Eiguren served as Chairman of the Idaho Capitol Commission (which planned and managed the multi-million-dollar renovation of the Idaho State Capitol Building), Chairman of the Boise Metro Chamber of Commerce, President of the Cennarusa Foundation for Basque Culture and Chairman of the Saint Alphonsus Regional Medical Center Foundation.